 - Sweaters may not be worn when at the patient's bedside.
-Wear a lab coat instead. - No gum chewing. - Tattoos must be covered by clothing, if possible. - No exposed skin in the midriff area, cleavage, or chest hair. - No denim jeans, jeans-style pants, shorts, or stretch pants. - No ragged, torn clothes or shirts with messages. - No miniskirts, short skirts or T-shirts (unless as undergarments).
+A navy-blue scrub jacket with the nursing patch on the sleeve is acceptable if you are cold. - No gum chewing. - Tattoos must be covered by clothing, if possible. - No exposed skin in the midriff area, cleavage, or chest hair. - No denim jeans, jeans-style pants, shorts, or stretch pants. - No ragged, torn clothes or shirts with messages. - No miniskirts, short skirts, or T-shirts (unless as undergarments).

-Students may be sent home if the instructor deems a student's appearance, demeanor, and/or odor inappropriate (e.g. outlandish hairstyle or color, makeup or clothing; failure to wear prosthetic appliances, chemically induced behavior, or strong body odor).
+Students may be sent home if the instructor deems a student's appearance, demeanor, and/or odor inappropriate (e.g., outlandish hairstyle or color, makeup, or clothing; failure to wear prosthetic appliances, chemically induced behavior, or strong body odor).